 The downrange impact probability is the probability that a vehicle failure will cause the IIP to stop while it is crossing over the population centre as defined by the first equation in 4.8.8.
 The crossrange impact probability is the probability that the IIP will cross over the population centre as defined in the second equation in 4.8.8.
 Figure 7 shows that the crossrange impact probability is a normal distribution with its peak centred along the track of the flight path or flight corridor.

-The FAA Flight Safety Analysis Handbook, Version 1.0 [5], provides appropriate equations for calculating the probability of debris impact on populated areas and can be used as a source of further information.
+The FAA Flight Safety Analysis Handbook [5], provides appropriate equations for calculating the probability of debris impact on populated areas and can be used as a source of further information.

 In using the method described in 4.8.8, caution should be used as it could easily underestimate the crossrange effects of debris.
 If the crossrange standard deviation is based on the normal variations in the guidance and performance of the vehicle, it will be ignoring any velocity imparted to the debris from any explosion or other energy release in the break-up and also any malfunction/tumble behaviour of the vehicle prior to break-up or abort.
-Therefore, some perturbation analysis must be performed beforehand to produce crossrange uncertainties due to perturbations to the debris, and perturbations due to malfunction behaviour.
+Therefore, some perturbation analysis should be performed beforehand to produce crossrange uncertainties due to perturbations to the debris, and perturbations due to malfunction behaviour.
 The standard deviations due to these perturbations can be included with the guidance and performance dispersions by using the root-sum-squared method.
 If the results indicate marginal risk acceptability, it may be wise to consider performing a more robust debris footprint methodology that can simulate the actions of the range safety abort system.

 A simpler version of the corridor method uses only the vacuum impact points (impact points assuming no wind or atmospheric effects) and groups all of the casualty areas of all the fragments into a single casualty area (refer section 4.9).
 This will produce approximate results that can be used in mission planning, but is not suitable and should not be used for a final casualty expectation prediction.